spizytek/task_scheduler_stm32f429/README.md

 # STM32 Multi-Tasking System with LED Control

-This project demonstrates a basic **multi-tasking system** on an STM32 microcontroller.
+This project demonstrates a basic **multi-tasking system** on an STM32 microcontroller (STM32F4).
 The program initializes a task scheduler, switches between tasks in a round-robin fashion, and toggles LEDs at varying rates.
 This is achieved using custom task management and SysTick timer interrupts.

 ---